Skip to main content

 • Clear tracking for performance analysis

-Google can show both free booking links and paid hotel ads.
+Google can show both free booking links and paid Hotel Ads.

 Both matter.

-The best approach is not usually “free or paid.”
+The best approach is usually not “free or paid.”
 It is both.

 How Google Hotel Ads Works